dustinpfister/hexo_sitesource/source/_posts/phaser-gameobj-input.md

 ```

 If the isDown property of the pointer object is false, then the sprite will not go anywhere, and have a frame index of 0, which is just a picture of the chicken standing there doing nothing.
 If isDown is true however the chicken will move to the position of the pointer object, and a moving animation will occur.

+## game.input.activePointer

+The activePointer use in the demo above is helpful if you want to do something with values contained in the latest pointer object.
+On systems that are a desktop system with a touch screen this can be the latest touch, or mouse event.

+## keyboard

+## game.input.mousePointer

+Another pointer object, but this is just the latest pointer Object concerning the mouse only when making a desktop game.